jaroslavmerta/flexbox-editor/README.md

 My main part in this is to make description of used techniques including reflection of the changes.

 # little apologize
-I hope this list below will disappear very soon, becasue they are basic mistakes I did because I was too hungry to make things work as sooon as possible :-)
+I hope this list below will disappear very soon, because they are basic mistakes I did because I was too hungry to make things work as sooon as possible :-)
 - add comments to functions that have no comments (character: lazy programmer)
 - remove functions that will no be used anymore
 - add basic desription of main parts of code